phonopy/phonopy/doc/mlp-sscha.md

 The final force constants are stored in files named `phonopy_sscha_fc_NUM.yaml.xz`, where `NUM` represents the integer corresponding to the iteration step.
-With a sufficient number of SSCHA iterations and a sufficiently large number of supercells containing random displacements at a given temperature, the force constants are expected to converge to the SSCHA force constants.
-Convergence may be assessed by plotting the phonon band structures corresponding to the SSCHA force constants at different iteration steps.
+By performing a sufficient number of SSCHA iterations and utilizing a sufficiently large set of supercells with random displacements at a given temperature, the SSCHA force constants can be reliably determined.
+The convergence of these force constants can be monitored through the SSCHA free energy.
+Additionally, convergence can be assessed by plotting the phonon band structures corresponding to the SSCHA force constants at the iteration steps.
 For example:

 ```